 Clear expectations are important to a fair assessment of an agency's past performance.
-Therefore, reports need to identify the specific objectives through which goals are to be realized; track actual achievements against them; inform stakeholders how short-term achievements affect prospects
+Therefore, reports need to identify the specific objectives through which goals are to be realized; track actual achievements against them; inform stakeholders how short-term achievements affect prospects for realizing long-term goals; and show what has been learned and what will change as a result.

-Finance expects departments to report achievements against expectations.
+Finance wants departments to report achievements against expectations.
 Finance does not yet require targets to be set or show how short-term achievements affect long-term goals and objectives.
-There is no longer a requirement for targets in Finance's implementation schedule.
 Performance targets help define what successful achievement of an objective is, help measure progress towards achieving the objective, and aid in prioritizing objectives when an agency has limited resources and capacity.

 Most agencies have the fundamentals in place covering off Finance's required elements in their plans and reports.
 In most cases, these agencies identify key objectives and corresponding results for the year under review.
 The agencies are outlining key objectives and current year's actions in their plans.
-In a few cases, the agency reported trends over several years.
-Reporting on several years' performance results allows the reader to assess performance.
-None of the plans or reports disclosed management's expectations beyond the year under review.
+In most cases, the agencies reported trends over several years.
+Reporting on several years' performance results allows the reader to determine trends.

-The reports should explain what management intends to do when results vary from the plan.
-Most agencies do not adequately explain their results from the point of view of their objectives.
+To improve, the reports should explain what management intends to do when results vary from the plan.
+In addition, most agencies do not adequately explain how their annual results affect their long-term goals.